elm-city-craftworks/practicing-ruby-manuscripts/articles/v1/014-duck-typing.md

 end
 ```

 With this modification, our method expects far less of its input.
-The passed in object simply needs to implement either a meaningful `read()` or `to_str()` method.
-In addition to being backwards compatible with our non-duck-typed code, this new approach gives us access to the full range of things we were missing: `StringIO`, `Tempfile`, mock objects for testing, and any user defined objects that are either IO-like or String-like but not a descendent of either.
+The passed in
+object simply needs to implement either a meaningful `read()` or `to_str()`
+method.
+In addition to being backwards compatible with our non-duck-typed code,
+this new approach gives us access to many useful standin objects, including: `StringIO`, `Tempfile`, mock objects for testing, and any user defined objects that are either IO-like or String-like but not a descendent of either.

 However, the following contrived example illustrates a final corner case that calls for a bit of extreme duck typing to resolve.
 Try to spot the problem before reading about how to solve it.